Hill Air Force Base: Connections to the Hi-Fi murders

-Three enlisted United States Air Force airmen stationed at Hill AFB – Pierre Dale Selby, William Andrews and Keith Roberts – were convicted in connection with the Hi-Fi murders, which took place at the Hi-Fi Shop in Ogden, Utah, on April 22, 1974.
+Three enlisted United States Air Force airmen stationed at Hill AFB – Pierre Dale Selby, William Andrews and Keith Roberts – were convicted in connection with the Hi-Fi murders, which took place at the Hi-Fi Shop in Ogden, Utah, on 22 April 1974.
 Selby and Andrews were both sentenced to death for murder and aggravated robbery while Roberts, who had remained in a getaway vehicle, was convicted of robbery.
 Evidence gathered from a trashbin on base and from the perpetrators' barracks was instrumental in their convictions.

 One of the survivors of the attack, Cortney Naisbitt, later trained in computers and worked at Hill Air Force Base.

+Education

+On-post housing is zoned to the Davis School District.
+The military base has no schools on-site.

+The zoned schools for the base are: Hill Field Elementary School, North Layton Junior High School, and Northridge High School.